harisx91/NYCHousingMaintenanceCodeProject/README.md

   d. notebooks with dates of opening inspections from 2014-2018

-3. The <a href =https://github.com/harisx91/NYCHousingMaintenanceCodeProject/blob/master/HPD_Violation_Open_Data_2017.pdf> description</href> of all of our data
+3. The <a href =https://github.com/harisx91/NYCHousingMaintenanceCodeProject/blob/master/HPD_Violation_Open_Data_2017.pdf> description</href> of our data